Contrast-Security-OSS/docs/content/user/apps/DiscoverVulns.md

 Contrast shows you all the vulnerabilities it's discovered including SQL Injection, Cross-Site Scripting (XSS), Command Injection, Path Traversal, XML External Entity Processing (XXE), Cross-Site Request Forgery (CSRF), Java Deserialization and many more.
 Go to the **Vulnerabilities** tab from the application's **Overview** to see a list of all vulnerabilities found in that application, or go to the main **Vulnerabilities** page to see all vulnerabilities across your portfolio.

-> **Note::** For Contrast to find weaknesses and present findings, you must also exercise your application.
+> **Note:** For Contrast to find weaknesses and present findings, you must also exercise your application.
 You can then track, share and get remediation guidance for each vulnerability that Contrast reports.

 The grid of discovered vulnerabilities provides extremely detailed information on each one, including: